Start9Labs/documentation/site/source/user-manual/device-guides/limitations/lim-mac.rst

 Mac
 ===

-macOS has no known limitations in regard to Embassy.
+macOS has no known limitations in regard to StartOS.